Skip to Content

 What makes this rare opportunity so wonderful is being surrounded by towering mountains peaks covered in snow while skating in Banff on glass like ice.
 With a little luck, the winter conditions will be just right, such that the water freezes without being covered in snow.

 Don’t fear, if skating on the Banff lakes doesn’t work out there are still other opportunities for skating outdoors.
 Ice skating on Lake Louise is bucket-list worthy.
-By mid-December, the lake is cleared for skating in this magical place.
-The pond in the nearby town of Canmore is also cleared for skating all winter long.
+By mid-December, the lake is cleared for skating in this magical place, complete with an ice castle!

 3. Fat Biking in Banff National Park

-Fat biking is a fairly new activity in the past few years, but if being on a bike appeals more than hiking or snowshoeing then give it a try.
-With plenty of fat biking trails in Banff, Canmore and Kananaskis to explore, the only hard part will be getting a day with the perfect winter weather.
-It needs to be cold enough that your fat tire bike isn’t sinking into the snow causing ruts.
+Fat biking is the most fun you can have on two wheels!
+If being on a bike appeals more than hiking or snowshoeing then give it a try.
+With plenty of fat biking trails in Banff, Canmore and Kananaskis to explore, the only hard part will be deciding where to go.

 There are fat bike rentals available in Banff, Canmore and Kananaskis.